Vanilla Twilight

 "Vanilla Twilight" is a song by American electronica act Owl City.
-The song was released as the second single from his second studio album Ocean Eyes.
+The song was released on January 26, 2010 as the second single from his second studio album Ocean Eyes.
 "Vanilla Twilight" attained chart placement prior to the release date, following the success of Owl City's previous single "Fireflies".

+Background

+In an interview with Female First, Adam Young stated that the song is "about a girl."
+He further explained the song's meaning in an interview with Buzzgrinder: "I met the most charming girl imaginable when I was in high school and most of my 'cozy' songs are about her.
+She moved away to college for a few years and we kind of lost touch.
+She and I recently started talking to each other again and life has a way of reshaping sometimes.
+I'm absolutely crazy about her."

+Composition

+Written and produced by Young, the track runs at 84 BPM and is in the key of B major.
+Young's range in the song spans from the notes F#4 to Gb5.
+The song is one of the oldest tracks from Ocean Eyes as it was written in 2007.
+When the album needed a ballad, Young tweaked some lyrics and it "fitted perfectly."
+According to Young via Twitter, he stated, "'Vanilla Twilight' is about telling the person you love the most, 'I wish you were here with me.'"

 Music video

 The music video for "Vanilla Twilight" premiered on March 22, 2010.
 The video uses the album version of the song and features a cameo appearance by Shaquille O'Neal.
 The video was directed by Steve Hoover and was filmed on location in Pittsburgh, Pennsylvania, and at the Marblehead Lighthouse in Ohio.

 The video shows various people and a dog witness in awe, staring at a swirling mammatus cloud formation associated with a squall line.
 It has a well-defined vortex which is lit by a veiled sun on an overcast day after a snowfall has blanketed the area, displaying a vanilla twilight.
 Midway through the video the storm and a lighthouse glimmer with aurora colors.
-Towards the end of the video O'Neal lifts his arms towards the cloud and mouths "Take me with you".
+Towards the end of the video O'Neal lifts his arms towards the cloud and mouths "Take me with you."

 Chart performance

 On the chart of November 7, 2009, the same week "Fireflies" hit No. 1, "Vanilla Twilight" debuted on No. 95 in the Billboard Hot 100.
 It has since re-entered and peaked on the Hot 100 at No. 72.

 "Vanilla Twilight" first entered the Australian Singles Chart at No. 50 on the week ending January 11, 2010, which happened to coincide with "Fireflies" holding its reign as the No. 1 hit single.
+The song later peaked at No. 44.

 Following the release of Ocean Eyes, "Vanilla Twilight" entered the UK Singles Chart at a current peak of No. 94, making it Owl City's second consecutive single to enter the UK Top 100.